spiceai/quickstarts/databricks/README.md

 1. Check the table exists from the Spice REPL
     ```shell
     >>> spice sql
-    Welcome to the interactive Spice.ai SQL Query Utility!
+    Welcome to the Spice.ai SQL REPL!
 Type 'help' for help.

     show tables; -- list available tables
     sql> show tables